 - The need for studies of women living with HIV (HIV+)

 - Enter GRACE

 - Successful Recruitment, but High Dropout

-The proportion of HIV and AIDS cases among women in the US more than tripled from seven percent in 1985 to an alarming 23 percent in 2011.
+The proportion of HIV and AIDS cases among women in the US rose from seven percent in 1985 to 19 percent in 2014.
 That means that about one in four Americans living with HIV is a woman.
 The good news is that the number of women newly diagnosed with HIV dropped 40 percent from 2005 to 2014.
 Nevertheless, rates of HIV remain especially high among women of color – almost eight out of ten women living with HIV in the US are African American or Latina.

-Globally, the World Health Organization reported that women made up about half of all people living with HIV in 2013.
+Globally, the World Health Organization reported that women made up just over half of all people living with HIV in 2014.
 In some areas, particularly in sub-Saharan Africa, almost six out of ten new cases of HIV are among women.

 Despite this, studies of HIV prevention and treatment (clinical trials) have traditionally included very small numbers of women.
-It is not uncommon for HIV studies to have women represent only one in ten of the people being studied is a woman.
+It is not uncommon for HIV studies to have women represent only one in ten of the people being studied.
 As a result, most information on the effectiveness and safety of HIV drugs is based on research done in men.